jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/client test.md

--> Then we can test the speed of internet by entering the command, we can the download and the upload speed
+-> Then we can test the speed of internet by entering the command, we can see both download and the upload speed

             speedtest-cli